People

 4. Kracke-Bock, J., Herchenroeder, L., Rentia, S., & Dodge, T. (2022) How is Self-Determination Theory being applied to Substance Use, Abuse, and Treatment?
 A Mixed-Methods Scoping Review of the Literature.
 Under Review.

-5. Kracke-Bock, J., Dodget, T., & Rentia, S. (2023).
+5. Kracke-Bock, J., Dodge, T., & Rentia, S. (2023).
 The Influence of Initiation Context on Attributions towards Individuals with Opioid Use Disorder.
 Under Review.

 Harini Krishnamurti: I am a second-year doctoral student in the Applied Social Psychology doctoral program.
 Currently, my research pursuits are two-fold.
 My first line of research examines the motivational processes underlying the engagement and disengagement with physical activity among different population groups (e.g., primary care patients, young adults, students).
 I am currently assisting on lab projects that explore a variety of affective experiences involved in physical activity (e.g., feeling energized, feeling less tired), and I hope my dissertation will explore these mechanisms further as a reinforcement for next-day physical activity.
 My second line of research focuses on beliefs and attitudes that influence risk perceptions towards substance use behaviors such as heavy alcohol use and recreational marijuana use.
 I am particularly interested in developing interventions that target risk beliefs and attitudes to reduce intentions to engage in health risk behaviors.
 Prior to my time at GW, I worked as a full-time research assistant in a large-scale substance use intervention for the homeless population at The University of Texas Health Science Center Houston TX.
 I also received my M.S. in Psychology from William & Mary in 2021, where my research focused on eating behavior from a social identity perspective.